Chimera Corner

 I am still trying to work on my dollhouse kit (the San Franciscan) but am going pretty slowly.
 It's exciting -- if I can't have a real mansion, I'm going to have one that I could fit into if I were 1/12 of my size!
 This one is a beauty, with a tower and three stories plus an attic.
 I'm looking forward to getting to it -- as soon as I finish the 30 other projects I have going.

 My mom skills are still being honed and tested.
-My older son, Dylan, is twenty-one years old (boy, does that make me feel decrepit!), and is currently in college with an interest in Linguistics -- or Wildlife Biology -- or Theater...
-He’s quite a kid -- gets along almost anyone, and has a core of close friends who are pretty cool people!
+My oldest son, Dylan, is twenty-nine years old (wow!), and is a great young man -- gets along with almost anyone, and has a core of close friends who are pretty cool people!
+He's currently holding down a full-time job, but finds time for music, gaming, and bowling.
 He loves theater, both technical and acting, and has studied stage combat, and has gotten seriously seduced by Shakespeare.
 He also loves the outdoors.
-He likes reading, RPGs, and plays the mandolin, the piano, and the guitar.
-He's got a wonderful sense of humor (and timing!) but still asks deep and serious questions about the nature of the universe, religion, death, the origin of God, and why things are the way they are.
-Oh yeah, and he likes cute girls.
-Big surprise!
+He likes reading, RPGs, plays the mandolin, the piano, and the guitar, and is the main guitar/mandolin player for the small Celtic music group Silverthorn.
+He's got a wonderful sense of humor (and timing!) but still asks deep and serious questions about -- well, everything.
+He also just bought his first home.

 More family pictures!